postpromoterpro/post-promoter-pro/README.txt

 Engage followers who may have missed the original post; Post Promoter Pro allows you to customize the text that sits before the link to your content.
 Experiment with hashtags, a call to action, or interesting text that starts a conversation and compels your followers to view your post.

 == Changelog ==

+= 2.3.5 July 16, 2016 =
+* FIX: Scheduled Tweets can sometimes be marked as past-share on Facebook and LinkedIn.

 = 2.3.4 July 12, 2016 =
 * NEW: Added a filter for UTM Tag contents to allow customization.